Getting the most out of your psoriasis treatment

+One way to help reduce the impact of your psoriasis is to use your treatment as discussed with your healthcare professional.
 Your treatment won't be as effective if you don't follow the instructions to the letter.4

-Do talk to your doctor if you have any concerns about how to apply your treatment, how it is working or any side-effects and they will be able to reassure you and keep you on track.
+Talk to your healthcare professional if you are worried about how to apply your treatment, what to expect from it, how it is working or any side-effects.
+They will be able to reassure you and keep you on track.

 Always seek the advice of your doctor or other qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.